Back to jobs

 REQUIRED EXPERIENCE:

-• Bachelor’s degree in Computer Science, Software Engineering, Cybersecurity, or related technical field.
+• Bachelor’s degree in Cybersecurity, Computer Science, Software Engineering, or a related technical field.

-• Strong understanding of authentication and authorization protocols (OAuth2, OpenID Connect, JWT).
+• Secure authentication protocols (OAuth2, OpenID Connect, JWT)

 • Must be available to work full-time and on-site in the Washington D.C. metro area.